 Legislation enacted during the 2023 session affected the Community Solar Gardens statute - Chapter 60 – H.F.No.
 2310 .
 The information below pertains to the legacy CSG program.

-Program Xcel’s CSG program was mandated by legislation.
-Under state law, https://www.revisor.mn.gov/statutes/cite/216B.1641 Xcel Energy was required to file a plan for a CSG program with the Commission by September 30, 2013, and other public utilities were given the option to file a plan.
-As of January 2020, no other utility has filed an application under this statute.
-For this reason, community solar garden programs offered by other IOU’s, cooperatives, or municipal utilities may be quite different.
+Xcel Energy’s (Xcel) CSG program was mandated by the Minnesota Legislature.
+Under Minnesota Statute, Xcel was required to file a plan for a CSG program with the Minnesota Public Utilities Commission by September 30, 2013.
+Other public utilities were also given the option to file a plan.
+Presently, no other utility has filed an application under this statute.
+For this reason, community solar garden programs offered by other investor-owned utilities, cooperatives, or municipal utilities may be quite different.

 Xcel administers the CSG program, which the Company refers to as “Solar*Rewards Community.”
 The Company maintains an extensive website, link below, including but not limited to information on how the program works, how to contact a solar garden developer, customer bill credits, and information related to solar garden development.
 In addition, Xcel sponsors a CSG stakeholder workgroup.
 Solar installers and developers interested in participating in the program are advised to join and participate in this workgroup.
 To do so please contact: SRCMN@xcelenergy.com